son-vyas/project_documentation/chapter2/openstack_info.md

 ### How ManageIQ controls the integrated environment?

 ManageIQ collects inventory information like request VMs, networking images from the OpenStack provider.
-ManageIQ uses REST API to communicate with OpenStack and further OpenStack uses REST API to communicate with its communicate.
+ManageIQ uses REST API to communicate with OpenStack and further OpenStack uses REST API to communicate with its components.